sehrishjaved19/OOP_cpp/04_Polymorphism_and_Virtual_Functions/04_Virtual_Functions/Notes.md

 ## 🏷️ Virtual Keyword
 * A **virtual function** is defined in the **parent class** and can be **overridden** in child classes.
 * Declared using the keyword **`virtual`**.
+* The virtual keyword tells the compiler:
+**Don’t bind this function call at compile-time.
+Instead, check at runtime which class object is being pointed to and call that version.**
+That’s how it enables polymorphism (one interface, multiple behaviors).

 ---